rubik/stack-hpc-coveralls/README.md

   - the name of your package
   - the name of the test suite that generated the coverage data

+Just run the program from the root of you Stack project:

+    $ shc packagename package-tests

 Here is, for example, the Travis configuration for the [Argon](https://github.com/rubik/argon) project: